Questions and Answers (Q&A)

 Q. Does freshly frozen spirulina spoil?

-A. In the freezer, the spirulina is good for 6 -12 months.
-If defrosted and placed in the fridge it will spoil like any other fresh vegetable.
+A. the spirulina is good for 6 -12 months in the freezer.
+It will spoil like any other fresh vegetable if defrosted and placed in the fridge.
 Spirulina is good in the refrigerator for 7- 10 days.
 You’ll know that the spirulina is spoiled if it starts smelling like a rotten egg.
-We do not recommend consuming Spirulina if it has been left unrefrigerated for more than 4 hours.
+We do not recommend consuming Spirulina if it has been unrefrigerated for more than 4 hours.
 Spirulina can be re-frozen.

 Q. Can I microwave spirulina?

 A. Yes, you can.
-Using a microwave to cook spirulina is fine and safe however is not recommended.
-Heating spirulina will reduce its nutritional values.
+Using a microwave to cook spirulina is fine and safe; however, it is not recommended.
+Heating spirulina will reduce its nutritional value.
 Heating will destroy, for example, the proteins, the essential amino acids and enzymes.
 It is recommended to add spirulina at the serving stage.

 Q. Can I cook spirulina?

 A. Yes, you can.
-You can cook Spirulina but, as is the case with all vegetables, exposing fresh Spirulina to prolong heat will reduce its bioavailability as well as the amount of available nutrition.
-Prolong heating will destroy biological elements such as the protein, amino acids, phytonutrients, pigments etc., lots of the good stuff that you are getting the spirulina in the first place.
-To maintain optimal nutrition profile it is recommended to add the fresh Spirulina to food just before serving stage.
+You can cook Spirulina, but, as with all vegetables, exposing fresh Spirulina to prolonged heat will reduce its bioavailability and the amount of available nutrition.
+Prolong heating will destroy biological elements such as protein, amino acids, phytonutrients, pigments, and lots of the good stuff that you are getting the spirulina in the first place.
+To maintain an optimal nutrition profile, adding fresh Spirulina to food is recommended just before the serving stage.

 Q. What is the blue colour stuff?

 Q. My spirulina turned “black”.
-After defrosting my freshly frozen spirulina, I then forgot it in the fridge, the colour changed and now it looks black – what happens? is it still good?
+After defrosting my freshly frozen spirulina, I left it in the fridge, the colour changed, and now it looks black – what happens?
+Is it still good?

 A. The spirulina is not black, what you see is the very strong blue colour of the phycocyanin (mentioned in the previous faq) on top of the green colour (chlorophyll).
-After harvesting the spirulina is put under a press for water extraction, then packed and placed in a freezer.
-The leftover water within the cells, during the freezing stage, is crystallising and is puncturing the spirulina’s cell wall.
-When the spirulina is defrosted the phycocyanin is simply leaking out and you may think that the spirulina has turned dark blue (‘black’).
+After harvesting, the spirulina is put under a press for water extraction, then packed and placed in a freezer.
+During the freezing stage, the leftover water within the cells is crystallising and puncturing the spirulina’s cell wall.
+When the spirulina is defrosted, the phycocyanin is simply leaking out, and you may think that the spirulina has turned dark blue (‘black’).

-Take your spirulina under brighter light and you will see that it is still beautifully green and as healthy as ever.
-Your spirulina is still good to eat, there is nothing wrong with it.
-If you touch it, then look then at your finger, you’ll see the beautiful blue colour of the phycocyanin on your finger.
+Take your spirulina under brighter light; you will see it is still beautifully green and as healthy as ever.
+Your spirulina is still good to eat.
+There is nothing wrong with it.
+If you touch it and then look at your finger, you’ll see the beautiful blue colour of the phycocyanin on your finger.

-The only time spirulina is not good to eat is when it was sitting in the fridge over 7 days or left on the kitchen bench more than 4 hours or starting to smell (like a rotten egg).
+The only time spirulina is not good to eat is when it was sitting in the fridge for over 7 days, left on the kitchen bench for more than 4 hours, or started to smell (like a rotten egg).

 Q. Is spirulina considered vegan?

 A. Yes, it is.
 Freshly frozen spirulina and dried Spirulina, for that matter, are very good for vegans.
-The freshly frozen spirulina high content of vegetable protein (65 – 71%) is very helpful for vegans to maintain a balanced diet.
+The freshly frozen spirulina’s high vegetable protein content (65 – 71%) is very helpful for vegans to maintain a balanced diet.

 Q. What is the difference between dried and freshly frozen spirulina?

-A. The drying (heat exposure), powdering (machine processing), compressing to tablet or encapsulating processes degrade the vitamins, minerals, protein phytonutrients and antioxidants making freshly frozen spirulina superior in nutritious than other forms of Spirulina.
+A. The drying (heat exposure), powdering (machine processing), compressing to tablet or encapsulating processes degrade the vitamins, minerals, protein phytonutrients and antioxidants, making freshly frozen spirulina superior in nutritious to other forms of Spirulina.

 Certain Spirulina powders and supplements are reported to have a strong taste and smell compared with fresh Spirulina which is virtually tasteless and odourless.